ddeutils/ddeutil/README.md

 You can add any custom features and import it by `import ddeutil.{extension}`.

 > [!NOTE]
-> This package provide the Base Utility functions and objects for any sub-namespace
+> This package provide the base utility functions and objects for any sub-namespace
-> package that use for data function or application.
+> package.

 ## :round_pushpin: Installation